wipeautcrafter/jscolorpicker/README.md

 # JS ColorPicker

-A color picker component supporting light and dark color schemes, swatches, instant and submit modes, multiple color formats, CSS color parsing and way more.
+A versatile, flexible and lightweight Javascript Color Picker Component supporting light and dark skins, swatches, multiple color formats, CSS color parsing, instant and confirm modes and much more.

 ## Please visit [jscolorpicker.com](https://www.jscolorpicker.com/) for more detailed documentation and extensive demo's.

 ## Table of Contents